koraa/large-yaml2json-json2yaml/readme.md

 anchors, NaN, Infinity or tags are not supported, but a sensible, configurable handling of those may be added in the future.

+*Stability*: Stable – This project has been in use for three years without a majour bug.

 ## Motivation